noble3212/WebOS/README.md

 # webOS Application

 ## Overview
 This project is a webOS application that simulates a desktop environment in the browser.
 It allows users to launch various applications, including a file explorer and a game center, with movable windows and local caching capabilities.
+This will now prob act as a hub for my apps- for now until i need better backends-

 ## Project Structure
 ```